Diversity & Inclusivity

 Click below to see the 2022 scholarship recipients!

-Linux Foundation Mentorship Programs and Expanded Mentorship Program in Response to COVID-19
+Linux Foundation Mentorship Programs

 The Linux Foundation’s Mentorship Programs are designed to help developers with the necessary skills—many of whom are first-time open source contributors—experiment, learn, and contribute effectively to open source communities.
-More than 190 mentees have been accepted since the programs started in 2019, participating in 96 mentorship programs.

 The Linux Foundation has provided financial and non-financial support for various organizations to help improve diversity and inclusion in our project communities.